Ford Taurus Insurance Rates

 | Wyoming | $1,166 | -$142 | -10.9% |

-Using high physical damage deductibles could save up to $460 annually, whereas increasing liability limits will cost you more.
-Moving from a 50/100 limit to a 250/500 limit will cost as much as $414 extra every 12 months.
+Choosing high deductibles can reduce rates by up to $460 each year, whereas increasing liability limits will cost you more.
+Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $414 extra every year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you may be forking out at a minimum $1,500 to $2,100 extra per year, depending on your age.
-Insurance for high-risk drivers can cost from 42% to 128% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you may be forking out at a minimum $1,500 to $2,100 in extra premium every year, depending on your age.
+Insurance for high-risk drivers is expensive and can cost anywhere from 42% to 128% more than average.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year